-The lower secondary school council is comprised of eight students (four from the French stream and four from the international stream).
+The lower secondary school council comprises eight students (four from the French stream and four from the international stream).
 It is a governing body which encourages lower secondary students to get involved in school life.
 Throughout the year, the council organises discussions with the aim of improving the school’s operations and everyday conditions for students.

 The council vice chair is an upper secondary student elected for a one year period from student representatives and council members.

 The school’s leadership team is responsible for steering the health education and citizenship committee (CESC).
-Chaired by the Head of FIS, it is comprised of teaching, school support and health care staff representatives, parent representatives and class representatives from lower and upper secondary.
-It is a body for reflection, monitoring and suggesting.
+Chaired by the Head of FIS, it comprises teaching, school support and health care staff representatives, parent representatives and class representatives from lower and upper secondary.
+The CESC was formed to reflect, monitor and suggest.
 It designs, implements and reviews educational projects contained in the school development plan in terms of citizen education, health education and violence prevention.

-As part of its work, students participate in drug and alcohol prevention programmes, visit prisons and attend conferences on managing stress and wellbeing at school.
+As part of its work, students participate in drug and alcohol prevention programmes, visit prisons and attend talks on managing stress and wellbeing at school.

-Each year, FIS organises many conferences and sessions for students as well as for teaching staff and parents.
+Each year, FIS organises many lectures and training sessions for students as well as for teaching staff and parents.

 Teachers attend talks from experts such as psychiatrists and specialised doctors on topics like neuroscience, supporting gifted students, teaching in the 21st century and exploring the adolescent brain.